Call for Proposals: Open for Sri Lanka.

-The Lemonaid & ChariTea Foundation is currently accepting applications from specifically local non-profit organizations from South Africa, Sri Lanka, Mexico, Paraguay, Peru, India and Rwanda.
-The deadline for submitting applications is August 15th, 2021.
+The Lemonaid & ChariTea Foundation is currently accepting applications from local non-profit organizations from the following countries:

 Projects will be funded provided they meet our funding guidelines and fall within our focus areas.
 (Details below and in our application handbook)

 Every person has access to independent, self-determined and sustainable livelihoods.

 As the Lemonaid & ChariTea Foundation, we support entrepreneurial and income-generating initiatives in regions that currently do not have fair access to the global economic system.
 We work with local organizations that implement projects for positive change and economic independence in their communities.